samuelthomas2774/nxapi/README.md

 ### Features

-- Command line and menu bar app interfaces
+- Command line and Electron app interfaces
 - Interactive Nintendo Account login for the Nintendo Switch Online and Nintendo Switch Parental Controls apps
 - Automated login to the Nintendo Switch Online app API
     - This uses splatnet2statink and flapg APIs by default.